otherwiseguy/mr_robot_patch/README.md

 produced by Eastern Uniform, which does not appear to still be produced.
 It appears to be very similar in form to the Cintas Ike Jacket - 971 which is not available in brown or with a red lining.

+## Credits

+Original research and design work done by Sarah Schmitt and Terry Wilson (otherwiseguy).